dlut-sss/.github/profile/README.md

-## Here is the Screw Cyber Security Studio 👋
+## Here is the Scr1w Security Studio 👋

 ### 🙋‍♀️ A short introduction
 Founded in 2018, a student organization of DLUT.